PrincessJillian/buttshock-protocol-docs/README.md

 ## Project Goals

-This project exists to try and map the full RS-232 protocol for the Erostek ET-312 Electrostimulation Device.
+This project exists to reverse engineer the Erostek ET-312 Electrostimulation Device.

+This includes

+- Mapping the serial communications protocol
+- Unencrypting and reverse engineering the firmware
+- Mapping the circuit board

+### Serial Protocol

 While partial implementations have existed for years, they've usually been passed around by hand, and have never been well documented.
 While we'll certainly be keeping the original perl code around the repo as a piece of history, we're concentrating on getting nicely formatted protocol documentation finished so that anyone can work with the ET-312 via their language or program of choice.

-The main protocol documentation can be found at
+The protocol documentation is in the repo at:

 [docs/et312-protocol.org](docs/et312-protocol.org)

-We're also interested in analyzing and exploring the firmware for the device, two versions of which we include with the repo.
+### Firmware

+The last firmware upgrade to the ET-312 happened in 2004, yet the box is still sold to this day, for the same price.
+The serial port implementation is broken, and there's quite a few bugs and half implemented features hidden around the firmware.
+We'd like to be able to go in, fix those, and distribute new, better firmware to ET-312 owners.

+### Circuit Mapping

+The circuit board is most likely a pretty simple 2 layer board, meaning it should be easily mappable.
+There's probably nothing groundbreaking happening here, but it's an interesting exercise nonetheless.

 ## Repo Contents